Polyurethane and its amazing, far-reaching applications

 Read on to see how polyurethane has changed the way we live our lives.

 In the 1940s, scientists discovered that polyurethane could be turned into threads.
 Combining these threads with nylon could make stretchy, lightweight garments.
 Today, most tight fitting skins, sport shirts and pants used by top athletes have polyurethane in them.

 Polyurethanes are commonly used within the foams that insulate fridges and freezers.
 They resist the transfer of heat and help to keep the contents of a fridge or freezer ice-cold.

 Transport – Automotive and Boating

 Polyurethane is everywhere inside the modern car.
-The material makes up the foam in the seats, is utilised in the bumpers and gives your entire car body its shine.
-Spoilers, doors and windows also contain polyurethane.
+The material makes up the foam in the seats, is utilised in the bumpers, spoilers, doors and gives your entire car body its shine.

 Polyurethane is prevalent within today’s hospitals and medical research facilities.
 It is used in general purpose tubing.
 It sits inside hospital bedding and is part of the chemical make up of surgical drapes.
 Polyurethane is also used in wound dressings, catheters and heavily used in short-term implants.

 Within your home, polyurethane is everywhere.
 It’s in your floors, working as a cushioning inside your carpet.
 It’s used as a plastic covering on your roof to reflect sunlight and keep your house cool in the summers.
 In construction, we use our own polyurethane product, GeoPoly™, to stabilise the foundations under homes.
 GeoPoly™ stops homes from sinking by solidifying eroded soil and filling voids.
 It prevents wall cracks, wall movement and stops the effects of subsidence in its tracks.

 Want to know more about polyurethane or GeoPoly™?